rednaks/vim-licenceAdd/README.md

 ## Introduction

-autoHEADER is a vim helper plugin for easier inserting comment header block contains varies of infomation.
+vim-licenceAdd is a vim helper plugin for easier inserting comment header block contains Licences.
 For example, a typical python comment header block may like this: